ArponSamanta/Pinterest-Clone/README.md

 ## Overview

-This project is a full-stack Pinterest clone that allows users to discover and save ideas for various topics.
+This project is a full-stack Pinterest clone that allows users to discover and upload images.
 Users can create posts, add profile picture, tagline, description and explore a visually appealing collection of images.
 The application is built using modern web technologies and is deployed to provide a seamless experience.

 ## Features